ibi-group/datatools-server/jmeter/README.md

 ### Query Test Plan Mode Script Steps

-This section is ran under the `query` test plan mode.
+This section is run under the `query` test plan mode.
 This script assumes that each project has a feed source that has a valid feed version.

 1. Fetch all projects
 1. Pick a random project